Timeline for the day of the September 11 attacks: 10:00 a.m.

 10:37: Associated Press reports that officials at the Somerset County Airport confirm that a large plane has crashed in western Pennsylvania.
 CNN's Aaron Brown passes along reports that a 747 is "down" in Pennsylvania.
 He stresses these reports are unconfirmed.
 He also, in the confusion, reports another plane heading for the Pentagon.
 The Mall of America in Bloomington, Minnesota, is evacuated and closed.
 New York City's 1010 WINS relays a report that the U.S. State Department headquarters in Washington, D.C. has been attacked by a car bomb.
 This is later reported to be false.

 10:39: Another hijacked airliner is claimed to be headed for Washington, D.C.
 F-15s are scrambled and patrol the airspace above Washington, D.C. while other fighter jets sweep the airspace above New York City.
 They have orders, first issued by Vice President Cheney and later confirmed by President Bush, to shoot down any potentially dangerous planes that do not comply with orders given to them via radio.
 Eventually, the aircraft is revealed to be a medevac helicopter on its way to the Pentagon.

 10:41: NBC News confirms that a plane has "gone down" in Somerset County.
 The earlier unconfirmed statements about an incident at the State Department in Washington, D.C. are reported as false.

 10:43: CNN reports that a mass evacuation of Washington, D.C., and New York has been started.
 A few minutes later, New York mayor Rudy Giuliani orders an evacuation of Lower Manhattan.

+10:48: CBC News broadcasts the first statement on the attacks from Prime Minister of Canada Jean Chrétien, who says that Canada "[stands] ready to provide any assistance that our American friends may need at this very difficult hour and in subsequent investigations", and with his wife Aline, offers "on behalf of all Canadians, our deepest sympathies to the families of the victims and to the American people."

 10:49: Fox News is the first of the United States news networks to implement a news ticker at the bottom of its screen for supplementary information about the attacks.
 CNN adds one at 11:11, and MSNBC adds one at approximately 2:00 p.m.
 All three cable networks have used a news ticker continuously in the years since, and many local television stations have followed suit.

 10:53: New York City's mayoral primary elections are canceled.

 10:53: Defense Secretary Donald Rumsfeld orders the U.S. military placed at DEFCON 3, for the first time since the Yom Kippur War in 1973.